itplr-kosit/validator/docs/api.md

 * `getSelectedScenarioName()`, `getFindingsByRuleSet()`, `getAllDetections()` and `getProcessingErrors()` - the details behind the verdict
 * `toCvr()` and `writeCvr(OutputStream)` - the report, a CVR (Conformance Validation Report, the XVRL profile of the validator).
 A cancelled run yields a partial report

-Initializing all XML artifacts and XSLT-executables is expensive.
-The engine keeps all artifacts of its configuration, therefore we recommend to create one `ConformanceValidation` instance per configuration and re-use it.
+A `ScenarioSet` is the result of loading a configuration: its scenarios plus the identity of the configuration (name, author, date, where it was read from).
+The engine works on the scenarios alone; it can be built over one or more `ScenarioSet`s or directly over a `List<Scenario>`, and every `Scenario` carries its own artifact repository.
+Loading validates the scenarios.xml and compiles the match expressions, nothing else: the validation artifacts are resolved and compiled by the pipeline on first use (steps 5 and 6) and cached in the repository of the scenario, so a missing or broken artifact is a finding in the report of the document rather than an exception at start.
+Compiling is expensive, therefore we recommend to create one `ConformanceValidation` instance per configuration and re-use it.

 Beside the validator's configuration the only input is a `CTReadResource` of the conformatron API, created through `ReadResource` - from a file (`ReadResource.of(Resource.of(path), resourceHelper)`) or from bytes already in memory (`ReadResource.inMemory(Resource.of(name, bytes))`).
 The report carries a digest of the document.
 The engine validates one document per call; there is no batch interface.